Konamiman/Sjasm/README.txt

 - Some bug fixes:
  - file size is reset when a new output file is opened.
  - 'bytes lost' warning fixed.
-And thanks to Konami Man:
+And thanks to Konamiman:
 - PHASE and DEPHASE directives as synonyms of TEXTAREA and ENDT.
 - FPOS directive.
 - Expanded OUTPUT directive.
 - The possibility to generate a symbol file.

 New in 0.39g1:
-- SjASM now allows spaces in filenames.
+- Sjasm now allows spaces in filenames.

 New in 0.39g6:
 - : Operator.